 Common Problems and Solutions with Trumpeters in Band or Orchestra

 Trumpeters might need to be reminded that concert band is not marching band.
 While a certain volume and brightness is acceptable on the field, and perhaps necessary to project outdoors, this is not acceptable inside.
 Students will need to play softer in general.
 Their loudest dynamic inside will be less than the same outside.
 Students should strive for a warmer sound.
-Remind them to keep their aural cavity and throats open, round, and relaxed.

 3. Uniform sound, articulation

 In any ensemble, players need to sound the same.
 They should match the principal trumpet.
 They may not want to do this, but they must.
 When they leave the group, they can go back to their own style if they wish.
 For practice, have one student play something simple, like a scale or arpeggio, and have each player try to play exactly like the model student.
 You can have the players take turns being the model or use the principal trumpet.
 When modeling, they can experiment with playing very uniquely and thus making it harder to match (style, articulation, dynamics, intonation, etc.).
 Have a classmate verbally analyze if they sound like the model or not and how they sound the same or different.